sogaiu/ts-clojure/doc/tweak-settings.md

 `grammar-dir` specifies a filesystem path to where tree-sitter-clojure has been cloned to.

-It's unlikely the default value will work for most folks' setups, but making a symlink with name `tree-sitter-clojure` from within this project's repository root to where tree-sitter-clojure has been cloned to may work.
+Note that making an appropriate symlink to where tree-sitter-clojure lives may work too.

 ## repos